LucaMele/skeleton-marionette-require-gulp/README.md

 _After have cloned the repo on your machine_

+First, if you don't have already bower as a global node_module:

+`npm install -g bower`

-First install all npm dependencies:
+After bower is installed, install all npm dependencies:

 `npm install`

-If you don't have already bower as a global node_module:

-`npm install -g bower`

-Install all bower dependencies:
+This will install all npm modules and bower dependecies

-`bower install`
+Now you can see the preview of the application by starting the server.
+The url address is gonna be http://localhiost:3000 (configured in server.js):

+`node server.js`

+Please don't use the server configuration for production.
+Is only for local testing!

+### On development ###

 Start everything with: